A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Experimental Results

 \subsection{Evaluation Metrics}

 We use separate evaluation metrics for the transliteration and post-correction stages, aligned with the goals of each task.

-For \textbf{transliteration}, we report exact match accuracy, which measures the percentage of transliterated JA words in Hebrew script that exactly match the gold Arabic reference.
+For \textbf{transliteration}, We rely on the word-level alignment described in \S\ref{sec:alignment} and report exact match accuracy, which measures the percentage of transliterated JA words in Hebrew script that exactly match the gold Arabic reference.
 This metric reflects the system's ability to accurately map Hebrew words to Arabic script.
-Hebrew words and punctuation are excluded from the evaluation, as they are either fully translated or inconsistently used, and do not contribute meaningfully to the transliteration task.
+Hebrew words and punctuation are excluded from the evaluation, as they are either fully translated or inconsistently used, and do not contribute meaningfully to the task (\S\ref{sec:alignment}).

-For \textbf{post-correction}, we use the MaxMatch (M\textsuperscript{2}) scorer \cite{dahlmeier-ng-2012-better}, a standard metric for evaluating grammatical error correction systems.
+For \textbf{post-correction}, we use the MaxMatch (M\textsuperscript{2}) scorer \cite{dahlmeier-ng-2012-better}, a standard metric for evaluating GEC systems.
 The M\textsuperscript{2} scorer computes overlap between the system's edits and the gold-standard edits derived from the target Arabic, reporting precision (P), recall (R), F\textsubscript{1}, and F\textsubscript{0.5} scores.
 The F\textsubscript{0.5} metric places twice the weight on precision relative to recall, emphasizing the correctness of the edits over their coverage.
-To generate gold edits, we use the alignment algorithm proposed by \newcite{alhafni-etal-2023-advancements}.
+Gold edits are generated by aligning the automatic \textit{dotless} transliterated Arabic (\S\ref{sec:alignment}) with the Arabic reference using the algorithm proposed by \newcite{alhafni-etal-2023-advancements}.
 Unlike in transliteration, Hebrew words and punctuation are not excluded in GEC.
 This is because preserving the full sentence structure ensures that the model's corrections are evaluated in context, accurately reflecting its performance without ignoring potential errors these elements may introduce or correct.